daphne-eu/daphne/doc/DistributedRuntime.md

 There are [scripts](/deploy) that automate this task and can help running multiple workers at once locally or even utilizing tools (like SLURM) in HPC environments.

+Each worker can be left running and reused for multiple scripts and pipeline executions (however, for now they might run into memory issues, see **Limitations** section below).

+Each worker can be terminated by sending a `SIGINT` (Ctrl+C) or by using the scripts mentioned above.

 ## Set up environmental variables